Motion seeks end to Calgary’s potential hosting bid for 2026 Winter Olympics

+CALGARY — A possible bid by Calgary for the 2026 Winter Olympics and Paralympics Games reached a critical point Tuesday with a plebiscite on the horizon.

-CALGARY — A Calgary city councillor is expected to introduce a motion today that asks council to kill the city’s potential bid to host the 2026 Olympic and Paralympic Winter Games over ongoing concerns about funding.
+A Calgary city councillor was expected to introduce a motion asking council to kill the city’s potential bid for the 2026 Winter Games over ongoing concerns about funding.

 Jeromy Farkas says the public has not been given enough details to make an informed decision in advance of a Nov.
 13 non-binding plebiscite on whether the bid should proceed.

-Farkas’s motion will surface at a meeting of the Calgary’s Olympic assessment committee.

-If the motion is passed by the assessment committee, city council would vote on it at a meeting on Wednesday.
+Farkas’s motion was expected to surface at a meeting of the Calgary’s Olympic assessment committee.
+If the motion passed at committee, city council would vote on it Wednesday.

 The Canadian government’s hosting policy for international sports events provides for up to 50 per cent of the public investment required.